The Curriculum at Pluckley Church of England Primary School

 Writing, Grammar, Punctuation and Spelling

-At Pluckley Primary School, we recognise that English has a pre-eminent place in education and society, and that the skills of language are essential to participating fully as a member of society.
+At Pluckley Church of England Primary School, we recognise that English has a pre-eminent place in education and society, and that the skills of language are essential to participating fully as a member of society.

 An important aspect of learning to write well is learning how to use grammar, punctuation and spelling correctly.
 We teach grammar, punctuation and spelling as their own subjects and within our Literacy lessons to ensure that the children are confident.
 We then embed this learning throughout the topic through the other subjects, such as science experiment write ups, historical recounts and geographical comparison pieces.